-- Replace your white sandwich with a whole-wheat sandwich so that you feel satiated for longer and are less likely to get hungry
+- Replace your white sandwich with a wholewheat sandwich so that you feel full for longer and are less likely to get hungry;

 If you find this difficult, you can create an eating schedule that includes all your meals and healthy snacks such as fruit, nuts or a small salad.
 As has been said, movement is also crucial.
 It contributes to energy consumption, improves your condition and ensures that your heart and blood vessels remain in a healthy condition.
 If you are overweight, it is advisable to exercise for at least one hour a day.
 Think of small changes that have a lot of influence, such as choosing the stairs instead of the lift, taking a walk during your lunch break or taking the bike instead of the car.

 In addition to these daily small changes around the home and work, it is also wise to regularly do sports where you increase your heart rate.
-Choose activities that you really like, you will see that this makes it a lot easier to perform these sports with pleasure on a regular basis.
-It is important that you make a moderate or heavy effort during these sports sessions, for example, when your heart starts to beat faster and you start to sweat.
+Choose activities that you really like: you will see that this makes it a lot easier to perform these sports on a regular basis.
+It is important that you make a moderate or heavy effort during these sports sessions, where, for example, your heart starts to beat faster and you start to sweat.
 However, you do not need to run out of breath.

-Always handle slimming pills with care and follow your doctor’s instructions.
+Always handle weight loss pills with care and follow your doctor’s instructions.
 Please also note the following:

-- Some slimming pills can cause side effects such as headache, abdominal pain or diarrhoea.
-If the symptoms persist for a long time or are severe, contact your doctor
+- Some weight loss pills can cause side effects such as headache, abdominal pain or diarrhoea.
+If the symptoms persist for a long time or are severe, contact your doctor;

-- The use of slimming pills is not recommended if you are pregnant or breastfeeding, unless your doctor allows it
+- The use of weight loss pills is not recommended if you are pregnant or breastfeeding, unless your doctor allows it.

 Obesity is a condition that is becoming increasingly common today and is not only an individual problem, but also a public health problem because of its prevalence, costs and health effects.
 In general, obesity can be prevented by limiting excessive food intake and increasing physical activity.
 Try to maintain a healthy lifestyle and make sensible choices to reduce the risk of obesity.